ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Get Recipe Information

-Get information about a recipe.
+Use a recipe id to get full information about a recipe, such as ingredients, nutrition, diet and allergen information, etc.

 ### Example
 ```csharp